rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/advanced-user-guides/enable-experimental-features/sqlite-caching.md

 </head>

 :::caution
-Enabling the SQLite-backed caching of Kubernetes objects is a **highly experimental** feature, it is not yet officially supported in Rancher.
-It is not intended for any production use.
+Caching Kubernetes objects with SQLite is not intended for use in production.
+This feature is considered highly experimental.
 SUSE customers should consult SUSE Support before activating this feature.
 :::

-## About this Feature
-This feature enables an optional cache of Kubernetes objects with the aim of improving performance, especially while browsing tabular data in the UI with thousands of rows.
-It also provides improved UI sorting, filtering and pagination features.
+SQLite-backed caching provides an optional cache of Kubernetes objects to improve performance, especially while browsing tabular data with thousands of rows.
+The cache improves UI sorting, filtering, and pagination.

+This feature creates file system based caches in the `rancher` pods of the upstream cluster, and in the `cattle-cluster-agent` pods of the downstream clusters.
+In most environments, disk usage and I/O should not be significant.
+However, you should monitor activity after you enable caching.

+SQLite-backed caching persists copies of any cached Kubernetes objects to disk.
+See [Encrypting SQLite-backed Caching](#encrypting-sqlite-backed-caches) if this is a security concern.

-## Enabling instructions
+## Enabling SQLite-Backed Caching
-To enable the feature, perform the following steps:
-1. Log into the Rancher UI.

 1. In the upper left corner, click **☰ > Global Settings > Feature Flags**.
-1. Go to **`ui-sql-cache`** and click **⋮ > Activate > Activate**.
+1. Find **`ui-sql-cache`** and select **⋮ > Activate > Activate**.
 1. Wait for Rancher to restart.
 This also restarts agents on all downstream clusters.
 1. In the upper left corner, click **☰ > Global Settings > Performance**.
 1. Go to **Server-side Pagination** and check the **Server-side Pagination** option.
-1. Click **Apply**
+1. Click **Apply**.
-1. Refresh the page (`CTRL + R`)

-## Operational notes
-This feature creates file system based caches in the `rancher` pods in the upstream cluster and `cattle-cluster-agent` pods in downstream caches.
-In most use cases disk usage and I/O should not be significant, however monitoring is recommended.

-## Security notes
+1. Reload the page with the browser button (or the equivalent keyboard combination, typically `CTRL + R` on Windows and Linux, and `⌘ + R` on macOS).

+## Encrypting SQLite-backed Caches
-This feature persists copies of any cached Kubernetes objects to disk.
-If this is a security concern, an option exists to have all objects encrypted before being persisted to disk.

-Set the environment variable `CATTLE_ENCRYPT_CACHE_ALL` to `true` in the pods that need full encryption (`rancher` pods in the upstream cluster and `cattle-cluster-agent` pods in downstream caches respectively).
+SQLite-backed caching persists copies of any cached Kubernetes objects to disk.
+If you're concerned about the safety of this data, you can encrypt all objects  before they are persisted to disk, by setting the environment variable `CATTLE_ENCRYPT_CACHE_ALL` to `true` in `rancher` pods in the upstream cluster and `cattle-cluster-agent` pods in the downstream clusters.

 Secrets and security Tokens are always encrypted regardless of the above setting.

-## Known limitations
+## Known Limitations of SQLite-Backed Caching
-At the time of writing the feature is subject to limitations below:

-1. Only the Pods, Secrets, Node, ConfigMap and Event pages make use of the cache.
+Only Pods, Secrets, Node, ConfigMap and Event pages make use of the cache.

-1. Automatic refresh of pages is disabled.
-Table contents can be manually refreshed via a **Refresh** button.
+Pages can't be automatically refreshed.
+You can manually refresh table contents by clicking the **Refresh** button.